-This look at the Nativity module of BBC Schools’ programme Watch was the first of a series of features I wrote looking at how children’s television approached Christmas in the days when they were permitted to indulge in a small amount of festive fun in the days when everyone used to go gleefully overboard with the tinsel and Christmas Tree graphics for the sole benefit of something that would more than likely only be shown once.
-Of course, the Watch Nativity was shown considerably more than once, but we’ll come back to that in due course.
-The first batch of these concentrated on the BBC in the seventies and took at look at Play School (which you can now find here), Rentaghost (here) and Bod (here) in addition to Watch.
-A suitably seasonal length of time later they were joined by similar features on ITV children’s shows from the seventies; you can now find the features on Quincy’s Quest here and Magpie here, though – by accident rather than design – the accompanying features on The Ghosts Of Motley Hall and Chorlton And The Wheelies ended up appearing in my book Can’t Help Thinking About Me, alongside expanded versions of all the other associated features (including this one).
+This look at the Nativity module of BBC Schools’ programme Watch was part of a series of features looking at how children’s television approached Christmas in the days when they were permitted to indulge in a small amount of festive fun and everyone used to go gleefully overboard with the tinsel and Christmas Tree graphics for the sole benefit of something that would more than likely only be shown once; of course, the Watch Nativity was shown considerably more than once, but we’ll come back to that in due course.
+The first set of features concentrated on the BBC in the seventies and took at look at Play School here, Rentaghost here and Bod here in addition to Watch.
+A suitably seasonal length of time later they were joined by similar features on ITV children’s shows from the seventies; you can find the features on Quincy’s Quest here and Magpie here, though – by accident rather than design – the accompanying ones on The Ghosts Of Motley Hall and Chorlton And The Wheelies ended up appearing in my book Can’t Help Thinking About Me, alongside expanded versions of all the other associated features including this one.
 If you want to find out how Zoomer and Sir George Uproar celebrated Christmas, you can get Can’t Help Thinking About Me in paperback here or from the Kindle Store here.

 The Watch Nativity was one of the featured shows that I actually saw on broadcast; more times than I can realistically estimate in fact, as not only was it shown to us several times in school, we would always make a point of watching it at home, primarily to laugh at the ‘there must be room!’ technical blunder and to proffer the blandest item available in the front room – more often than not Thin Arrowroot biscuits – to each other whilst singing “gold for a king/ frankincense fair/for the baby, I shall bring myrrh”.
-Given that it was still being shown into the early nineties, that’s quite a lot of times that I will have seen it, and in some ways it still doesn’t feel properly ‘Christmassy’ now without it; as you can hear me elaborating on in Ben Baker’s Christmas Box here.
-Judging from the response to this, a lot of you feel the same way,
+Given that it was still being shown into the early nineties, that’s quite a lot of times that I will have seen it, and in some ways it still doesn’t feel properly ‘Christmassy’ now without it; something you can hear me elaborating on in a chat about the Watch Nativity in Ben Baker’s Christmas Box here.
+Judging from the response to this, a lot of you feel the same way.

 Although Music Time‘s lavish stop motion-animated adaptations of The Nutcracker and Lieutenant Kije (which you can read more about here) probably make it a close run thing, it’s a fair bet that the most fondly remembered of these Christmassy diversions is the two-part retelling of The Nativity by Watch.
 First seen on BBC1 in 1977, and repeated many times up to the early nineties – sometimes in a standalone omnibus format on or around Christmas Day itself – it’s perhaps not surprising that so many erstwhile schoolchildren should look back on it with such affection.
 As well as tying in with memories of sitting cross-legged in front of those funny big televisions with shutters on them, it’s also redolent – much like Blue Peter‘s more widely celebrated Advent Crown – of a time when cheap home-made decorations were not just tolerated but actively encouraged, and of a long-lost simpler and more exuberant way of making and indeed watching television.
 Also of course with realising that the Christmas Holidays were only a matter of weeks away.
 It probably wouldn’t do to understate that one.